asacolips/CrystalEchoes/README.md

 The default material worlds include:

 * Aulibarr - A high magic world where the majority of the populace lives in a giant nation-sized city.
-Outside the city the barriers between the ethereal plane and the material plane have evaporated -- allowing powerful monsters to roam the world.
+Outside the city the barriers between the ethereal plane and the plane of shadow have evaporated -- allowing powerful monsters to roam the world.
 Three continents dominate the surface.
 * Sorav - A traditional D&D world set on a Pangaea continent, with exotic surrounding islands.
 Beware of dragons!
 * Suiru - Ahoy!
 A water world covered in archipeligos and dominated by sea-faring folk.
 Pirates, Privateers, Merfolk, Marines and all sorts of dangerous adventures await you on the Thirteen Oceans!
 * Placeholder --